m4gic42/Lattice-Gas/README.md

 -In the second each particle is represented by a single pixel, making the rendering of small particles much faster;
 -The third is an extension of the first script to 3D rendering.

-Of the first two of the scripts exist two versions: one with Fixed Boundaries Conditions (FBC) and the other one with Periodic Boundaries Conditions (PBC).
+There are two versions of the first two scripts: one with Fixed Boundaries Conditions (FBC) and the other one with Periodic Boundaries Conditions (PBC).

 Hope it could be useful and comment for any question or suggestion.